-- 1. Under the Physical Devices section of the Physical tab, check the Secured status of the target disk.
-If enabled, this will be displayed as Yes or Yes (Locked); - 2.
-Click the Secured status (blue text); a pop-up window will be displayed and will provide a Cryptographic Erase button.
+- Under the Physical Devices section of the Physical tab, check the Secured status of the target disk.
+If enabled, this will be displayed as Yes or Yes (Locked); - Click the Secured status (blue text); a pop-up window will be displayed, providing a Cryptographic Erase button.